82 Chibok schoolgirls released in Nigeria

 They will be transferred to the capital, Abuja, where they will have medical checks and be reunited with their families.

 They are believed to be among the 276 girls, ages 16 to 18, forced from their beds by Boko Haram militants in the middle of the night in April 2014.
-The kidnapping from a Chibok boarding school sparked global outrage and the social media movement #BringBackOurGirls.
+The kidnapping from a boarding school in the town of Chibok sparked global outrage and the social media movement #BringBackOurGirls.

+"I am very, very excited with this development.
+I cannot even sleep tonight," said Yana Galang, whose daughter, Rifkatu, was among the girls kidnapped.

+Galang said they don't yet know who has been released, "but we're very happy that many have been freed."

 As many as 57 girls escaped almost immediately after the mass abduction.